 Parents may request a parent-teacher conference to discuss a variety of issues.
-Teachers are available before school, during their planning period, except Wednesday for 3rd -5th and Thursday for PreK-2nd, and after school.
+Teachers are available before school, during their planning period, except Wednesday, and after school.
 Parents are encouraged to make an appointment with his/her child's teacher.

-\A parent request for a classroom observation during the instructional day is at the discretion of the principal.
+A parent request for a classroom observation during the instructional day is at the discretion of the principal.